zachwill/flask_cloud/README.md

-As an added bonus, while this repo does cater to DotCloud's hosting service, the `bootstrap.py` file was created to help others clone this repo and use Flask with other hosting providers (such as Amazon and Rackspace).
+As an added bonus, while this repo does cater to DotCloud's hosting service, the `bootstrap.py` file was created to help others clone this repo and use Flask with other hosting providers (such as Amazon, Heroku, and Rackspace).